 Results and Discussion

 In comparing the IUCN and AquaMaps datasets, it is again important to emphasize that the two differ in both methodology and intent.
-As area of occupancy is generally defined as a subset of a species' extent of occurrence, AquaMaps ranges (effectively area of occupancy) should generally fall within the bounds of IUCN ranges (effectively extent of occurrence), capturing a smaller total area.
+For any given species, the IUCN range map and AquaMaps distribution (including all non-zero probability of occurrence) both effectively represent a prediction of extent of occurrence; therefore, we should expect the two maps to show significant overlap in predicted range, and to capture a similar total area.
 However, AquaMaps range maps are created independently from IUCN data and therefore exceptions are certain to arise.
 Here we are looking for systematic deviations from our expectations that might highlight implications of data use decisions.

 Taxonomic and geographic coverage